Chocolatey Quick Deployment Environment (QDE)

 The QDE appliance provides a unified architecture containing the following components:

-To get QDE into your environment, please reach out to us and we can work to get you set up.
+To get QDE into your environment, please reach out to us so we can work to get you set up.

-📝 NOTE: A QDE environment is a fully functional Chocolatey for Business (C4B) environment, as such it will require a business or trial license.
+A QDE environment is a fully functional Chocolatey for Business (C4B) environment; as such, it will require a business or trial license.

 - QDE Setup